 Slavery of the past was an accepted economic practice, but today, human trafficking is a criminal activity.
-Slavery used to systematically exploit specific groups of people, while today, anyone can be a human trafficking victim regardless of ethnicity, nationality, gender, age, or economic status.
+Historically, slavery systematically exploited specific groups of people.
+Today, anyone can be a human trafficking victim regardless of ethnicity, nationality, gender, age or economic status.
 Human trafficking is now facilitated online and through social media.
 Traffickers use love and affection as control mechanisms, and those victimized might not even self-identify as victims.
 Human trafficking is an incredibly complex issue based on dozens of contributing factors.
 To understand how trafficking exists today, what it looks like, and why it is sustained, we are going to explore three factors that give it fuel.

 First, human trafficking is fueled by a high reward, low risk dynamic.
 This means that traffickers can expect to make a lot of money with minimal fear of punishment or legal consequence.
 It’s the second most profitable illegal industry— second only to the drug trade.
 And while drugs are sold in one transaction, human beings can be sold over and over again.
 The costs are low and the profits are extremely high.
 The International Labor Organization estimates that profits from human trafficking and forced labor are $150 billion annually.